 For a time series, you have all of the attributes mentioned for the texture,

 plus many more.
-Rather than causing a dataset to rotate, animate causes a
+Rather than causing a dataset to rotate,

 time series to start animating, but the functionality is the same.
 The default

 is for the dataset to start animating immediately.
 When a presentation is